Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs

-where the last term $\bar{n}_{th}$ is the thermal photon number according to Boltzmann distribution at steady state.
-The mean photon number $\bar{n}_{th}$ decays from its initial value to a stationary value with a decay rate
+where the last term is the average thermal photon number. $\bar{n}(t)$ decays from its initial condition $n(0)$ to the stationary value $\bar{n}_{th}$ following the decay rate

-Thus, Eq.(\ref{eq:Sol}) states the continuous dynamics of the mean photon number of the cavity field through a steady state.
-A temperature definition can be attributed to the steady state of the cavity field in terms of thermal photon number such as
+Equation~(\ref{eq:Sol}) dictates the dynamics of the mean photon number of the cavity-field through a steady state.
+Within the weak coupling regime an instantaneous effective temperature can be attributed to the cavity-field in terms of the thermal photon number, this is

-In this study $g\tau$ values were chosen small enough to keep Eq.(\ref{eq:Temp}) valid~\cite{liao_single-particle_2010}.
-During the injection of atoms $T_f$ approaches to a stationary value.
-When this value converges to the temperature of the reservoir defined by Eq.(\ref{eq:Tempat}), the system is considered to be thermalized.